 Unspent funds of the partnership engagement budget for a given year can be carried forward to the following year within the four-year programme period without prior approval.
-Likewise, any overspending in a given year can be carried forward to the following budget year of the partnership period (while still respecting the annual budget and expense thresholds and ceilings).
+Likewise, any overspending in a given year can be carried forward to the following budget year of the partnership period.
 However, such overspending is to be covered by the organisation until the following year when the annual commitment is made (tentatively in January, and subject to annual Parliamentary approval).
 The four-year budget should be revised accordingly.
-Reallocated balances between years should correspond with the balances as reported in the audited financial accounts.
+Reallocated balances between years should correspond with the balances as reported in the audited accounts.

-After the audited financial accounts covering the previous year are ready (submission deadline is 30 June), a revised four-year budget (including actual audited expenses for previous years) must be submitted to the MFA (submission deadline is 1 October).
+When the audited accounts covering the previous year are ready (submission deadline is 30 June), a revised four-year budget (including actual audited expenses for previous years) must to be submitted to the MFA (submission deadline is 1 October).

 In this context, expenditure is defined as including all payments for goods and services, public fees as well as contractually agreed transfers from the organisation to a partner along with other legitimate costs (excluding ineligible costs, cf. Annex 2E).
-Organisations should carefully manage liquidity needs and at all times ensure that funds do not accumulate at organisation or at partner level beyond spending needs for approximately 6 months (or less, depending on contextual risk).
+Organisations should carefully manage liquidity needs and at all times ensure that funds do not accumulate at organisation or at partner level beyond spending needs for approximately 6 months.